MinnowBoard-org/website/elements/tuto-reader/tutorials/updating_your_firmware/docs/updating-your-firmware.md

 4. Power off the MinnowBoard Turbot.
 5. Insert the USB thumb drive into the bottom
     USB port on your MinnowBoard Turbot and USB keyboard in the top port.
-    If you have an microSD card installed in the MinnowBoard Turbot, we recommend you remove it for this update process.
+    If you have a microSD card installed in the MinnowBoard Turbot, we recommend you remove it for this update process.
 6. Power up the MinnowBoard Turbot.
 7. After a few seconds, you will see the UEFI shell and a map display of the